omhafez/shabaka/README.md

 ## **INSTALLATION**

 Installation requires an internet connection.
-The code has been tested on Mac OS Mojave 10.14.5, Ubuntu 14.04.5, Ubuntu 16.04.2, and Windows 10 Creators Update (OS build 15063) on 64-bit systems.
+The code has been tested on Mac OS Mojave 10.14.5, Ubuntu 19.10, and Windows 10 Creators Update (OS build 15063) on 64-bit systems.
 It is recommended that you upgrade your system appropriately.
 Instructions for updating your Windows system is included below.

 ### INSTRUCTIONS FOR MAC *(15 minutes)*